tanaikech/HtmlFormApp/README.md

 - **delimiterOfMultipleAnswers**: When the multiple answers are included in an input tag, the values are put to the sheet using this delimiter.
 Default is ",".

 - **valueAsRaw**: When this value is `true`, the raw values retrieved from HTML form are used.
 Default is `false`.
 When this value is not used to `false`, for example, the date is converted to the date object.

+- About 2nd argument of `appendFormData(object, row)`, this is from [this suggestion](https://github.com/tanaikech/HtmlFormApp/issues/1).
+When `row` is used, the value is put into the specific row of the Spreadsheet.
+In this case, please set the value of `row` more than 1.

 #### Output object